PrintersForAnts/Salad_Fork/docs/frame_assembly.md

 7. Add one M3x8 BHCS to each end of the extrusion, leaving a 2mm gap
 8. Preload 2 M3 nuts onto the top and 2 M3 nuts into the bottom of the rail between the railstop and the end of the extrusion
 9. Preload 2 M3 nuts onto the top and 2 M3 nuts into bottom of the rail on the opposite end from the railstop
+10. Preload an additional 9 M3 nuts into the bottom of the rail, if installing backers
-10. Repeat for second extrusion
+11. Repeat for second extrusion
-11. **Be careful to not let the rail carriage slide off the rail**
+12. **Be careful to not let the rail carriage slide off the rail**

 ![](image/../images/y_rail_setup.png)